-Similarly to Shadowfire, in the plot to the sequel the evil traitor Zoff has managed to escape while the team was bringing him to trial, and is up to the player (which acts as a member of the team) to find and, finally, bring him to justice.
+Similar to Shadowfire, in the plot to the sequel the evil traitor Zoff has managed to escape while the team was bringing him to trial, and is up to the player (who acts as a member of the team) to find and, finally, bring him to justice.
 The sequel does a great job in continuing its predecessor’s narrative, even though not providing many details on what happened between the two titles, not even in the manual.

-Enigma Force is clearly more action oriented, and its design, at least, partially inspired by another Denton Design title, the Frankie Goes to Hollywood game.
-With a stripped down interface and a 2D isometric view bringing a more immediate view of the action, it might be surprising to find out that Enigma Force, still, remains an action adventure with icon based interface.
+Enigma Force is clearly more action-oriented, and its design, at least, partially inspired by another Denton Design title, the Frankie Goes to Hollywood game.
+With a stripped-down interface and a 2D isometric view bringing a more immediate view of the action, it might be surprising to find out that Enigma Force, still, remains an action-adventure with icon-based interface.

 The team is now made up of four members, as opposed to the six of the previous title: the insectoid Sylk, the rogue Sevrina, weapons droid Maul and the leader with the cybernetic arm, Zark.
 While in Shadowfire it was necessary to plan according to each of the characters’ abilities, in the sequel it is less central to the gameplay mechanic.
 Designer Steven Cain decided to let the player freely choose how to control the team members.
 It is possible to both issue (and queue) single commands to any of the characters by using the icons or control them directly via the joystick, by way of the “green moss icon”.
-It is also possible to switch between them on-the-fly, in real time.
+It is also possible to switch between them on the fly, in real-time.

 The Enigma thickens

 While the team crashlanded on an unfamiliar planet, they will soon find out they’re in the middle of a civil war between the insectoids and the Empire.
 It is a subplot the player can actually interfere with by befriending the Insectoid ambassador, which will bring the race to the team’s aid.
 The subplot theme adds an unprecedented level of depth to the gameplay, especially for 1985.
-All of these elements enchance Enigma Force’s dualistic nature: a title of careful planning and decisions and one of immediate action and gunfire fights.
-The gameplay will always take place in real time, which means actions shall happen regardless of the player doing something.
+All of these elements enhance Enigma Force’s dualistic nature: a title of careful planning and decisions and one of immediate action and gunfire fights.
+The gameplay will always take place in real-time, which means actions shall happen regardless of the player doing something.

 Switching from the overhead map of Shadowfire to a 2D isometric view, allows the player a direct approach to the characters’ movement and actions, but makes navigation less immediate.
 Expertly navigating the base will be the key element, especially because of Zoff, the insectoids and the Empire guards moving freely in the complex, a time limit and several locked doors to be opened with the right keycards.
 Fighting is mostly automatic but can also be controlled via the joystick, should one wish to.
-Since every character has its own specific set of skills, making use of the team’ synergy will be fundamental to fully embrace and master the gameplay mechanics: an idea that will inspire future classics like Sirtech’s Jagged Alliance.
+Since every character has its own specific set of skills, making use of the team’s synergy will be fundamental to fully embrace and master the gameplay mechanics: an idea that will inspire future classics like Sirtech’s Jagged Alliance.

 The binary nature of Enigma Force makes it a… bit of an enigma, really.
-The more one analyzes it, the more its deadly concotion of trying to cater to a wider audience but, in the meantime, not alienating oldtime Shadowfire fans, will cloud the mind.
+The more one analyzes it, the more its deadly concoction of trying to cater to a wider audience but, in the meantime, not alienating old-time Shadowfire fans, will cloud the mind.
 Can the insectoids actually win the war?
 Does the bomb found in the base have any use?
 Are the single character’s abilities required to progress?
 Despite all these puzzling questions, the final product – at the time – seemed to confused no one, since the whole of the gaming press ended up recommending EF to all fans of the previous installment, even the negative reviews.
 But still, there are many – myself included – who have no clear interest in playing the original and are just content with the sequel, along with Shadowfire fans who don’t like the sequel at all.

 Where does its real nature lie?